TetraTheta/gmod-docs/docs/weapons/index.md

 I know there are tons of admin guns in the Garry's Mod Workshop.
 But I couldn't find any add-ons that fit my desire, so I decided to make my own version of the admin gun.

+While doing that, I've also decided to make my own SWEPs that aren't admin guns too.

 ## Weapon List

 'SC Weapons' is made up of two parts.
 'SC Admin Weapons' are literally admin weapons.
 'SC Weapons' are weapons that even ordinary players can use.